squidfunk/mkdocs-material/docs/setup/setting-up-site-analytics.md

 ```

 Note that this must be integrated with [additional JavaScript][8], and cannot be
-included as part of the `analytics` block, which is included in the `head` of
+included as part of the `analytics` block, as it is included in the `head` of
 the document.

   [7]: setting-up-navigation.md#instant-loading